abogoyavlensky/linkboard/PROJECT_SUMMARY.md

 - Personal bookmark management with board organization
 - **Board and Link Favorites** with star icons (solid/outline) and priority sorting
 - Automatic link metadata extraction (title, icons) with **optional user-provided titles**
+- **Board selector in link edit forms** with dropdown showing all user boards ordered alphabetically by title
 - **Board names on All Links page** with clickable navigation and bullet separator (•)
 - **Link count badges** displayed in board and All Links page headers
 - **Infinite scroll pagination** with HTMX-powered seamless loading (25 links per page, 10 per page for testing)